 1988: Roy Orbison played his final concert at the Front Row Theater in the Cleveland suburb of Highland Heights.
 Two days later Orbison died of a heart attack.

-1995: The Beatles released “Free as a Bird,” the group’s first song in 25 years, 15 years after the death of John Lennon.
+1995: The Beatles released “Free as a Bird,” the group’s first new song in 25 years, 15 years after the death of John Lennon.
 Originally composed and recorded in 1977 as a home demo by Lennon, the 1995 studio version incorporates contributions from Paul McCartney, George Harrison and Ringo Starr, and was co-produced by Jeff Lynne.
 The single was issued first in the UK, followed by its release in the US a week later.
 The song was released as the promotional single for Anthology 1, the first of three compilation albums which had been released in November.
 The single’s B-side, “Christmas Time (Is Here Again),” was recorded by the band in 1967 for their Christmas fan club record and had been intended for the scrapped 1985 compilation album Sessions.

-Alex North, composer best known for his many film scores, who wrote the music for “Unchained Melody,” was born Isadore Soifer in Chester, PA in 1910.
+Alex North, composer known for his many film scores who wrote the music for “Unchained Melody,” was born Isadore Soifer in Chester, PA in 1910.

 Freddy Cannon, singer known for such hits as “Tallahassee Lassie,” “Way Down Yonder in New Orleans,” and “Palisades Park,” was born Frederick Anthony Picariello, Jr. in Revere, MA in 1936.